ianthehenry/effing.js/README.md

 The intention of `managed` is to ensure that callbacks don't fire in the wrong order, when doing something like search-as-you-type loading.

-### `curried (Function, Number?) -> Function`
+### `curried :: (Number?, Function) -> Function`

 This function returns a curried version of another function, which is a function that will continuously return partially applied versions of itself until you supply it "enough" arguments.
 See [the tests](https://github.com/ianthehenry/effing/blob/master/test/curried.coffee).

 You can optionally pass it the number of arguments to expect.
 If you omit this argument, it will use [`fn.length`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/length) to figure out the expected number of arguments.
-It is recommended that you specify this explicitly, especially if you are not passing in an anonymous function.
+It is recommended that you always specify this explicitly, *especially* if you are not passing in an anonymous function.

 ### `prime`